TencentYoutuResearch/PersonReID-YouReID/docs/CACENET/CACENET.md

 # [Devil's in the Details: Aligning Visual Clues for Conditional Embedding in Person Re-Identification](https://arxiv.org/abs/2009.05250)

 Devil's in the Details: Aligning Visual Clues for Conditional Embedding in Person Re-Identification is submitted to CVPR2021.
-In this paper, we proposed a strategy that integrates both visual clue alignment and conditional feature embedding into a unified ReID framework
+In this paper, we proposed a strategy that integrates both visual clue alignment and conditional feature embedding into a unified ReID framework.
 Instead of using a pre-defined Adjacency Matrix, our CACE-Net uses a novel correspondence attention module where the visual clues is automatically predicted and dynamically adjusted during training

 ![image](cacenet_pipeline.png)

-# peformance
+## peformance

 ![image](performance.png)

-# config
+## config
 ```yaml
 yaml: 'experiment/cacenet/cacenet.yaml'
 ```

-# Citation
+## Citation
 If you find this code useful, please cite the following paper:

 ```